myminseok/vmware-docs/tanzu-observability-wavefront.md

 # General Consideration for WQL
 - It is easier to debug if compose smaller unit of WQL for better visibility when debugging by change the chart type to `table`
-- for any charts to show current status such as Active/Inactive charts, it is magic number to use the last 2 mins metrics for stable dashboard alerting ( minimizing flip-flop in the event), considering the Wavefront-proxy agent reports to Wavefront every 30 secondes.
-- use `at` function to use the latest timeseries data.
+- for any charts to show current status such as Active/Inactive charts, it is magic number to use the last 2 mins metrics for stable dashboard alerting ( minimizing flip-flop in the event), considering the Wavefront-proxy agent reports to Wavefront every 30 seconds. use `at` function to use the latest timeseries data.
 - for alert, use the same WQL from the chart.